 What is a Micro-Target?

 It is difficult to give a general definition of a micro-target.
 It’s loosely described as a solid geometry at the interaction point of a high power laser system.
-The composition and design is dependent on experimental aims and there therefore is a great deal of variety in different experiment.
+The composition and design is dependent on experimental aims and there therefore is a great deal of variety from experiment to experiment.

-- They can be made of almost any elements or compounds in a wide variety of combinations, but typically ~ few nm to few mm in scale size.
+- They can be made of a range of elements or compounds in a wide variety of combinations, but typically ~ few nm to few mm in scale size

 - Microtargets can (uncomfortably) be put into two broad categories: 2D (thin film) and 3D (often complex), but with many exceptions